 Best for: AWS-native enterprises building custom data and ML infrastructure

 AWS offers the most comprehensive individual components of any cloud provider.
 Glue handles ETL, Redshift is the data warehouse, and SageMaker is the ML platform.
-Getting them to work together requires significant engineering investment — but for large organizations with dedicated data teams already running on AWS, the flexibility is unmatched.
+Getting them to work together requires significant engineering investment.

 Key features: Glue for ETL · Redshift for analytics · SageMaker for ML · QuickSight for BI · Lake Formation for governance · Bedrock for foundation models